The EUDR stack: How to architect a joint ESG + supply chain workflow (Updated Oct 2025)

 EUDR compliance is shared across teams, with ESG responsible for governance and reporting, procurement handling supplier engagement and operational execution, legal providing interpretation and defense, and IT ensuring data integration and traceability systems.

-• ESG teams: Design and maintain the due diligence system.
+• ESG team: Design and maintain the due diligence system.
 This includes mapping EUDR’s legal requirements to company processes, defining what counts as “negligible risk”, coordinating required public reporting (such as the annual DDS report for non-SME operators), and training internal teams and suppliers on how to apply these rules in practice.

 • Supply chain (procurement) team: Engage suppliers to collect the required data (geolocations, legal documents, etc.) and execute risk mitigation actions on shipments.
 In practice, procurement is the operational engine of EUDR compliance, ensuring each purchase order is linked to traceability data and that every shipment has its DDS reference before leaving the warehouse.